-''' // Licensed Materials -- Property of IBM // (c) Copyright International Business Machines Corporation, 1999. // All Rights Reserved. // // US Government Users Restricted Rights - // Use, duplication or disclosure restricted by // GSA ADP Schedule Contract with IBM Corp. // package com.ibm.db2.tools.cc.navigator; The CCExtension interface allows users to extend the Control Center user interface by adding new toolbar buttons, new menu items and remove some predefined set of existing menu actions.
-To do so, create a java file which imports the com.ibm.db2.tools.cc.navigator package and implements this interface.
-The new file provides the implementation of the getObjects() and getToolbarActions() function.
-The getObjects() function returns an array of CCObjects which defines the existing objects which the user would like to add new menu actions or remove the alter or configure menu actions.
-The getToolbarActions() function returns an array of CCToolbarActions which is added to the Control Center main toolbar.
-A single CCExtension subclass file or multiple CCExtension subclass files can be used to define the Control Center extensions.
-In order for the Control Center to make use of these extensions, use the '''

 '''

+// Licensed Materials -- Property of IBM

+11

+11

+(c) Copyright International Business Machines Corporation, 1999.

+//

+All Rights Reserved.

+11

+// US Government Users Restricted Rights -

+// Use, duplication or disclosure restricted by

+// GSA ADP Schedule Contract with IBM Corp.

+11

+package com.ibm.db2.tools.cc.navigator;

+/

+The CCExtension interface allows users to extend the Control Center user

+interface by adding new toolbar buttons, new menu items and

+remove some predefined set of existing menu actions.

+To do so, create a java file which imports the

+com.ibm.db2.tools.cc.navigator package and implements this interface.

+The new file provides the implementation of the getObjects() and

+getToolbarActions() function.

+The getObjects() function returns an array of CCObjects which defines

+the existing

+objects which the user would like to add new menu actions or remove

+the alter or configure menu actions.

+The getToolbarActions() function returns an array of CCToolbarActions

+which is added to the Control Center main toolbar.

+'''
-following setup procedures:

-(1) Create a "db2plug.zip" file which contains all the CCExtension
+''' A single CCExtension subclass file or multiple CCExtension subclass files can be used to define the Control Center extensions.
+In order for the Control Center to make use of these extensions, use the following setup procedures: (1) Create a "db2plug.zip" file which contains all the CCExtension subclass files.

-subclass files.
 The files should not be compressed.
-For example,

-if the CCExtension files are in the plugin package and they are
+For example, if the CCExtension files are in the plugin package and they are db2plug.zip file and preserve their relative path information.
+(2) To run WEBCC as an applet, put the db2plug.zip file in where the the db2plug.zip in a directory pointed to by the CLASSPATH

 located in the plugin directory, issue

 zip -r0 db2plug.zip plugin\.class

 This command will put all the plugin package class files into the

-db2plug.zip file and preserve their relative path information.

-(2) To run WEBCC as an applet, put the db2plug.zip file in where the

 <codebase> tag points to in the WEBCC html file.
 To run the Control Center as an application, put

-the db2plug.zip in a directory pointed to by the CLASSPATH

 envirnoment variable and where the Control Center is run.

 For browsers that support multiple archives, just add "db2plug.zip"

 to the archive list of the WEBCC html page.
 Otherwise, all the

 CCExtension, CCObject, CCToolbarAction, CCMenuAction subclass files

 will have to be in their relative path depending on which package

 they belong to.

 /

 public interface CCExtension

 /

 Get an array of CCObject subclass objects which define

 a list of objects to be overrided in the

 Control Center

 @return CCObject[] CCObject subclass objects array

 /

 public CCObject[] getObjects();

+/

 Get an array of CCToolbarAction subclass objects which represent

 a list of buttons to be added to the Control Center

 main toolbar.

 @return CCToolbarAction[] CCToolbarAction subclass objects array

+/

 public CCToolbarAction[] getToolbarActions();

 }

-CCObject:

-CCObject:

-//

-// Licensed Materials -- Property of IBM

-//

-// (c) Copyright International Business Machines Corporation, 1999.

-All Rights Reserved.

-//

-//

-// US Government Users Restricted Rights -

-// Use, duplication or disclosure restricted by

-// GSA ADP Schedule Contract with IBM Corp.

-//

 '''